Windy (song): Composition

 Friedman had written the song about a man but the Association changed the gender in the lyrics.
 In an interview with Songfacts, she said:

 I have heard so many different permutations of what the song was about.
 Here is the TRUTH.
 I was sitting on my bed – the apartment on the first floor of David Crosby’s house in Beverly Glenn [sic] – and there was a fellow who came to visit and was sitting there staring at me as if he was going to suck the life out of me.
 So I started to fantasize about what kind of a guy I would like to be with, and that was Windy – a guy (fantasy).

 However, in another interview with Songfacts in 2014, she explained that the song was about herself:

 These days, looking back at myself in my mid to late 20s, I finally realized I was talking about me in that song, and how I wanted to be.

+A demo of the song, recorded by Ruthann Friedman appears on her album, Windy: A Ruthann Friedman Songbook.

 Recording

 The process of recording the vocals was exhausting.
 The session started in the early afternoon and ended at 6:30 a.m. the next day, and the group then took an 8:30 a.m. flight to a live performance in Virginia.
 The band was so tired of recording that producer Bones Howe gathered everyone in the studio to sing the track's ending, including songwriter Ruthann Friedman.

 Because of the poor sales of the Association's last album Renaissance, on which the group performed all of the songs, Howe recruited session musicians (later known as the Wrecking Crew) for "Windy" and the rest of the Insight Out album in order to achieve a radio-friendly sound.
-The identity of the session musicians who played on the final version of the single is uncertain because the song was recorded during several sessions, but it is likely that Hal Blaine played drums, Joe Osborn played bass, Ray Pohlman played guitar and Larry Knechtel played keyboards.
+The identity of the musicians who played on the final version of the single is uncertain because the song was recorded during several sessions.

 Personnel

-According to the AFM contract sheet, the following musicians played on the track.
+According to the AFM contract sheet, the following session musicians appeared on the track.